ibm-cloud-docs/EventStreams/eventstreams149.md

 ```
   {: codeblock}

+Open two terminals on your kube service for port forwarding.

 The Connect REST API is then available at http://localhost:8083.

+See confluent docs for more info about api

 * To create an API key from the {{site.data.keyword.Bluemix_notm}} console, enter the Service credentials from the instance page, and click **New Credentials**.